 Government-wide financial statements consist of a Statement of Net Position (Deficit) and a Statement of Activities and reflect a full economic resources measurement focus and the accrual basis of accounting.
 The Statement of Net Position (Deficit) reports information about all assets and liabilities of the Authority, both current and long-term.
 The Statement of Activities measures the Authority's operations over the past year.
 All changes in revenues and expenses are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
-Interest income, real estate tax increment revenues and sales tax increment revenues are classified as general revenues and used to offset net expenses.
+Interest income, real estate tax increment revenues and used to offset net expenses.